alejandroviegener/OrdenTakenPredictor/README.md

 # Order Taken Predictor

-System that exposes a classification model in an API, to predict if a courier will take an optional order
+System that exposes a classification model in an API, to predict if a courier will take an order

 # Table of Contents